oracle-livelabs/apex/apex-professional-hol3/2-creating-an-app-from-a-spreadsheet.md

     When the wizard finishes creating the application, you will be redirected to the application's home page in the App Builder.

-## Task 3: Loading an Application Blueprint
+## Task 3: Load Application Blueprint

 In this task, you learn to load Demo Projects application Blueprint.
 You can Load an application blueprint by running the Create Application Wizard and clicking the Load Blueprint link at the top of the Create Application Wizard.